nicklamiller/rs_take_home/README.md

 * Parallelization:

-As mentioned above, one could choose a different spark session configuration that involves multiple nodes/workers and pass this spark session to the `get_association_counts` function to better parallelize the code.
+As mentioned above, one could choose a different spark session configuration that involves multiple nodes/workers and pass this spark session to the `spark` argument of `get_association_counts` function to better parallelize the code.

 ### Tools used in this repo: